 Saving seeds from the plants you love is a long-standing tradition in gardening.
 A way to pass on your favourite flowers generation after generation.
 It’s not only cost-effective, but it means you can also share them with family and friends.
-Once you get the hang of it, you can have a beautifully blooming garden year after year at zero cost!
+Once you know how to harvest seeds and properly store them, you can have a beautiful blooming garden year after year at zero cost!

 Seed saving also allows you to cultivate your own plants and even hybridise them, although with the caveat that seeds taken from hybrid plants will not always produce the same plant as it’s parent.
-Nevertheless, it’s fun to experiment with it.
+Nevertheless, it’s fun to experiment if you feel like it!

-The best time to harvest seeds from your flowers of choice is at the end of their blooming season.
-You can tell their time has come when the seed pods go from green to brown/yellow and are easily cracked open by pinching them.
+You can tell their time has come when the seed pods go from green to brown/yellow (and are easily cracked open by pinching them) or the fruit is overly ripe.
 If you practice deadheading around your garden, it’s a good opportunity to gather some seeds.
-Although it’s a good idea to wait a bit longer to let the seed pods ripen properly before plucking them.
+Remember, though, that it’s very important to wait for the pods and plant fruits to properly ripen, so the seeds can mature enough.

 Choose a dry and sunny day for the task.
 You don’t want any moisture on your seeds.

-Labelling the paper envelopes is highly encouraged.
-This way you can keep track on the type of seeds inside.
+Do not forget to label you seeds, so you don’t have to guess later.
+This is the best way to keep track, especially if you plan on creating a larger seed collection.
 Putting down notes like flower colour and when the seeds were harvested is also helpful information you may want to keep.

 - Begin with the easy plants to harvest and store like tomatoes, peas, beans, pepper, lettuce, specific types of zucchini.

 - In order to collect the best seeds, you have to be patient and picky.
 Wait for the browning or yellowing of the seed pods, as well as for the fruit to ripe.

 - It’s also good to wait for your seeds to dry before placing them in containers or paper bags.